Gossty/cse-15-lab-reports/lab-report-1-week-2.md

 ## Optimizing Remote Running

-Finally, when using terminal and accessing **ieng6** we can insert a command in quotations and the whole line will run at ones:
+Finally, when using terminal and accessing **ieng6** we can insert a command in quotations and the whole line will run at once:

 ![Image](ls-in-qot.png)